How To Speed Up Windows PC | Make Windows PC Faster

 4.1.
 Check for low disk space

-• Right-click on Start and select Settings.
-In Settings, go to System > Storage.
+• Click on Start > Settings > System > Storage.

 If your PC is not low on space, try the next tip.